wuzhengy/TAU/README.md

 # TAU
 Core UI experienses:= {
 - decentralized message with centralized embeded light display media links to youtube, instgram or magnet.
+  - browser and small picture to present http links
+  - torrent client to open magnet link
 - **"(+)"** floating button on home page
    * Create a Community: build a blockchain of community for torrent sharing.
       * Give a name to new blockchain